connortwiegand/connortwiegand.github.io/cv/_files/resume.typ

   location: [November 2024],
   summary: [The Elgar Encyclopedia on the Economics of Competition, Regulation and Antitrust],
   details: [
-    - Responsible for collection of relevant literature; revision and editing of encyclopedia entry ]
+    - Responsible for collection of literature; revision and editing of encyclopedia entry ]
 )

-// The Elgar Encyclopedia on the Economics of Competition, Regulation and Antitrust = Experience
+= Professional Experience

 #exp(
   role: "Lead Instructor",
   project: "University of Oregon",
   date: "2021 -- present",
-  summary: "Lead Instructor; responsible for preparing and administering course content",
+  summary: "Responsible for preparing and administering lectures, assessments, and course content",
   details: {
     v(-0.5em)
     grid(columns: (1fr, ) * 2,